Thomas Johnes: Social benefactor

-Johnes helped to established the Society for the Encouragement of Agriculture and Industry in the County of Cardiganshire as a way to encourage growth in the surrounding area and to promote modern farming techniques to his tenants.
+Johnes helped to establish the Society for the Encouragement of Agriculture and Industry in the County of Cardiganshire as a way to encourage growth in the surrounding area and to promote modern farming techniques to his tenants.
 He became very frustrated by their refusal to use equipment as basic as a horse and plough, instead preferring pick and shovel.
 Farming families from Scotland were brought down into Wales to demonstrate productive techniques, but still the local tenants refused to take example.

 The Hafod Arms Hotel, in Devil's Bridge was constructed by Johnes as a way to encourage tourism in Cardiganshire.
 At the time the estate encompassed present day Pontarfynach.

 In addition to his concern for social welfare of those at Hafod, he was extremely interested in improving parts of Cardiganshire and actively involved himself in the building of roads and bridges.
 Upon inheriting the estate there was not one passable road within its boundaries.
 He built Hafod Arch in 1810 to commemorate George III's golden jubilee.
 He also built a school for the poor of the community to attend at no charge.
 A fund was established to assist families hit by casualties.
 A physician was brought on staff and medicine was supplied.
 Each year he and Mrs. Johnes opened up their home at Christmas hosting a large event for everyone at Hafod including staff and tenants.